danieljprice/splash/docs/main.rst

    having changed the colour scheme

-For this kind of plot, the Bate colour scheme looks better – pressing ‘m’ with the mouse in the plot window changes the colour scheme, producing the plot shown in
-Figure \ `[fig:starpart2b] <#fig:starpart2b>`__.
-Pressing ‘s’ in
-interactive mode (that is, with the mouse in the plot window) saves the current zoom and colour bar settings (but not to disk until you also press ‘S’ from the main menu).
+Pressing ‘s’ in interactive mode (that is, with the mouse in the plot window) saves the current zoom and colour bar settings (but not to disk until you also press ‘S’ from the main menu).
 Pressing ‘q’ from interactive mode returns to the main menu.